subhk/FeastKit.jl/docs/README.md

-# Feast.jl Documentation
+# FeastKit.jl Documentation

-This directory contains the complete documentation for Feast.jl.
+This directory contains the complete documentation for FeastKit.jl.
 It is configured to be served directly from the repository via GitHub Pages using the `docs/` folder on the `main` branch (no separate gh-pages branch).

 ## 📚 Documentation Structure